APIs, concepts, guides, and more

 • Can you blend a point to point move with a velocity move?

-Yes, you can command a Move.Trapezoidal() with a specified final velocity so that you can ensure at the time the axis gets to its target position, it will be moving at the specified velocity.
+Yes, you can use a point-to-point motion method overload that takes a specified final velocity parameter so when it gets to its target position, it will be moving at the specified velocity.

 🔹 Subsections